florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 Similar commonly known terminal multiplexers are Tmux, xterm or the Windows Terminal.
 ZelliJ features a Wasm plugin system, to allow accessible development of new features in various programming languages@zellij-docs.
 The plugin system is also used by the ZelliJ project itself.
-Some features such as a status bar, the about page or even the plugin manager itself are developed as plugins, which can be advantageous for developer accessibility and learning purposes.
+Some features such as a status bar, the about page or even the plugin manager itself are implemented as plugins, which can be advantageous for developer accessibility and learning purposes.
 For interfacing between the host application and Wasm plugins, ZelliJ uses Protobuf (#link("https://protobuf.dev/")).
 Protobuf specifies a language-agnostic interface definition language not particularly for Wasm systems, as described in @wasm-challenges.
 An interface definition can then be used to generate bindings for both the host application and Wasm plugins.